kkestell/kestell.org/src/content/1_about/colophon.md

 draft: false
 ---

 The Cobbler's children have no shoes.
-Someday I'll write something here, but that day is not today.
+Someday I'll write something here, but not today.

 ## Source